Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Relax in a beachside resort that intertwines sea, sand, and “breathtaking sunsets” to create a carefree getaway.
 Opened in December 2020, this second half of the Endless Summer Resort hotel complex features 2,050 rooms, 1,113 of which are two-bedroom suites for coastal family escapades at Universal Orlando’s lowest room rates ever.

-Dockside Inn and Suites is the second value hotel at Universal Orlando Resort (not to be confused with Cabana Bay Beach Resort or Aventura Hotel, which are prime value properties).
-Its guests have access to the other part of Endless Summer, Surfside Inn and Suites (which opened in June 2019), including its additional slate of amenities – namely, three food or drink venues and one more pool.
+Dockside Inn and Suites guests have access to the other part of Endless Summer, Surfside Inn and Suites (which opened in June 2019), including its additional slate of amenities – namely, three food or drink venues and one more pool.
 (In case you were wondering, while this may be the first Universal resort to contain multiple venues, it actually isn’t the first to open in different phases; Cabana Bay’s two courtyards bowed three months apart, with its tower expansion following three whole years later.)

 Endless Summer is built on the 64-acre plot of land that used to house Wet ‘n Wild Orlando, the 1977 water park that Universal purchased in 1998 (and demolished in 2016) – meaning it’s a good five-to-10-minute bus ride away from Universal Studios Florida, Islands of Adventure, and the CityWalk hub.
 While this might seem like a bit of a drive, it’s actually not that much longer than the trip from Cabana to CityWalk and the two theme parks.

-Thanks to the COVID-19 pandemic, this second half of Endless Summer Resort was delayed by almost a full nine months, finally opening on December 15, 2020.
-If there was one good item to come from the hold-up, however, it was having the massive hotel (mostly) bow in one fell swoop – originally, Universal had planned to open it in phases all throughout the year.
-(We say “mostly” open because Dockside’s game room and second pool bar, The Wavemaker, remain closed for the time being.)
+This second half of Endless Summer Resort was delayed by almost nine months due to the COVID-19 pandemic, finally opening on December 15, 2020.
+If there was one good item to come from the hold-up, however, it was having the massive hotel (mostly) bow in one fell swoop—originally, Universal had planned to open it in phases throughout the year.

 Dockside Inn and Suites – Rooms